orstavik/JoiEvents/docs/5_MouseGestures/Pattern_PreventDefaultClick.md

 <code-demo src="./demo/PreventDefaultClick.html"></code-demo>

-## Comment
+## Comments

-Mouse and touch EventSequences should most likely only listen for `.isTrusted === true` events.
+1. Mouse and touch EventSequences should most likely only listen for `.isTrusted === true` events.
 However, leaving open the ability to take in and react to programmatic events also enable scripts to interact with the EventSequence, which is necessary for testing and which is beneficial for patches if needed.

+2. Chrome can make `touchstart` and `touchmove` events non-cancelable (cf. [PassiveAggressiveTouchstart](../6_TouchGestures/Pattern_PassiveAggressiveTouchstart)).
+When that happens, calling `.preventDefault()` on `touchstart` and `touchend` does nothing, thus allowing both the subsequent mouse and `click` events to occur.

 ## References

  * [w3.org: Trusted events](https://www.w3.org/TR/uievents/#trusted-events)

+## Old drafts

+Calling `.preventDefault()` on `mousedown` and `mouseup` does *not stop* subsequent `click` events.
+This is abnormal behavior: all other native composed events are cancelled using `preventDefault()`, asfaik.
+I suspect this is due to legacy logic from HTML in the 1990's, a legacy that must persist in order not to break existing web pages that calls `preventDefault()` on `mousedown` or `mouseup` to stop for example text selection, but that relies on `click` events passing through unhindered.